 General Civil Practice

 We believe in finding common ground in order to achieve our clients’ desired results while maintaining respect for the common good.
 We, therefore, prefer to raise issues by notice letter and then to mediate disputes to a fair resolution in private.
-In our numerous cases against federal agencies accused of unlawful discrimination, we seek mediation at all steps of the grivance process, from Pre-Complaint to Pre-Trial.
+In our numerous cases against federal agencies accused of unlawful discrimination, we seek mediation at all steps of the grivance process, from Pre-Complaint to Pre-Hearing.

 And that is why in 2019, the Firm began suing intransigent parties in court as soon as possible after their defense lawyers have demonstrated to us that they will churn the case and burn the clients so that they can re-qualify for partnership the next year based on the lavish billings they racked up at their in-denial client’s expense.
 Suing saves time, we have learned, despite our strong desire to avoid the inefficiencies of court.
-The upshot is that Plainitffs tend to obtain larger recoveries after this threshold has been crossed and reasonable settlements rejected.
+The upshot is that Plaintiffs tend to obtain larger recoveries after this threshold has been crossed and reasonable settlements rejected.

 Once we have filed in court, we go to win, and to win completely.
-We appeal aggressively, and though we can never promise a result, we always know the operative facts and the law and how they interrelate for our client’s advantage.
+We appeal aggressively, and though we can never promise a result, we always know the operative facts and the law, and how they interrelate for our client’s advantage.
 We make that upper hand quite clear in every pleading we file.